mandozza/card-score-keeper/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+## Repository

+The source code is available on GitHub at [https://github.com/mandozza/card-score-keeper](https://github.com/mandozza/card-score-keeper).